 Seating: 824 as a single.
 As a triplex It's now down to 509.
 House 1 (rear, house left) has a capacity of 148.
 House 2 (rear, house right) has a capacity of 102.
 House 3 (front) seats 259.

 The Elite running "A Song To Remember," a January 1945 release.
-Thanks to Ken McIntyre for posting the ad on the Photos of Los Angeles Facebook page.
+Thanks to Ken McIntyre for sharing the ad with the Photos of Los Angeles private Facebook group.

 It was renamed the Music Hall on August 8, 1945 and operated as one of four "Music Hall Theatres" which frequently ran the same bookings.
 In Hollywood the group had the Holly Theatre and the Hawaii Theatre, which they called the Hawaii Music Hall.
 Their downtown theatre was also called the Music Hall, now back to its original name of the Tower Theatre.